How worried should we be about Disease X?

 Prognosis: Uncertain

-No one knows yet how worried to be about Disease X. In fact, "situations like this occur probably several times a year around the world," says Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota, who has been tracking the DRC outbreak.
+No one knows yet how worried to be about Disease X — as it's been called by Africa Centers for Disease Control and Prevention.
+In fact, "situations like this occur probably several times a year around the world," says Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota, who has been tracking the DRC outbreak.

 Most times, an unidentified disease is in fact identified as something that's known and brought under control locally.
 However, in all such instances the concern is that the disease will take off and spread around the world, as COVID-19 did.
 In the DRC, he says, the mortality rate is striking but "it hasn't appeared to grow exponentially."

-As Congolese officials as well as international teams from the Africa Centers for Disease Control and Prevention and the World Health Organization descend on the rural area to investigate, samples from the patients have already been sent to a lab in the provincial capital more than 300 miles away.
+As Congolese officials as well as international teams from Africa CDC and the World Health Organization descend on the rural area to investigate, samples from the patients have already been sent to a lab in the provincial capital more than 300 miles away.
 They are being run through a battery of tests to see if the disease can be identified.
 Results are expected in 24 to 48 hours.

+A respiratory pathogen such as influenza or COVID-19 is being investigated as a possible cause as well as malaria, measles and others.

 Preliminarily, it appears the disease may be airborne, experts said at the Thursday press briefing.
 However, that has not yet been confirmed and there are tons of unanswered questions.